 Other types of risk are pure human error.
 For example:

 Integrated Training, as taught by MHDS is an online or blended program given to the entire value chain.
 We pay particular attention to those job functions that worked directly before or after a specific function.
 For example, each middle office job function role play so that affirmation understands the process of submitting the trade (pre-affirmation) and ensuring receipt of a signed confirmation (post-confirmation).
-This allows all three functions to introduce redundancies and work as a well oiled team.
+This allows all three functions to introduce redundancies and work like a well-oiled team.

 The ISDA Master Agreement is an overarching contract covering all derivatives contracts with a customer.
 Even from the first iteration in 1992, most of the terms were standardized.
-Today in a post Dodd-Frank era The ISDA Master Agreement for Uncleared Derivatives is even more standardized that before.
+Today in a post-Dodd-Frank era The ISDA Master Agreement for Uncleared Derivatives is even more standardized than before.

 In all cases which Specified Entities apply to each party is a credit decision.
 Specified Entities is a way of collapsing down all transaction at once.
 This can provide an advantage to the customer who may have profitable swaps on one entity and losing swaps in another.
 Cross default may mean the counterparty doesn’t have to pay a loss it cannot afford.
 Big companies are often able to negotiate that Specified Entities will not apply.